LinkedInLearning/continuous-integration-tools-4490242/ch2_software_as_a_service/02_01_travis_ci/README.md

 1. Select **Settings** cext to the repository you are configuring to work with Travis CI.
 2. Scroll down to the "Environment Variables" section.
-3. Use the values from the "Ouptuts" tab of the Cloudformation stack for the sample applicaiton.
-Add the names and values for the following project parameters.
+3. Using the values from the "Ouptuts" tab of the Cloudformation stack for the sample applicaiton,  add the names and values for the following project parameters as environment variables.
 For AWS_DEFAULT_REGION, function names, and function URLS, select "DISPLAY VALUE IN BUILD LOG"".

    - AWS_ACCESS_KEY_ID
    - AWS_DEFAULT_REGION